Jonesyj83/PiHole-ArgononeFanSpeed/README.md

 I have create this addon for PiHole to display Fan Speed changes and CPU Temp.
 I am just doing this to teach myself some programming.
 Everything is working on my end.
 If there is better ways of doing this please let me know.

+The Graph will update only on changes with fan speed or if no speed has change in 1 hour, it will update to current speed/temp.

 ## Installation